Automattic/remote-data-blocks/docs/tutorials/http.md

    - Data Source Name: Zip Code API
    - URL: https://api.zippopotam.us/us/

-_Note: The `endpoint` function in the code below will append the provided Zip Code (by the user) to the "URL" value defined here, to form the final endpoint_
+_Note: The `endpoint` function in the code below will append the provided Zip Code (by the user) to the "URL" value defined here, to form the final endpoint of this example_

 5. If your API requires authentication, enter those details.
 This API does not.
 6. Save the data source and return the data source list.